August 28th, 2024 | Bari, Italy

 Program

-The program will consist of four talks, each lasting 90 minutes, with two sessions before and two sessions after the lunch break.
+The program will consist of five talks, each lasting 90 minutes.

 Digital Twins to Improve Engineering and Operation of Machines and Plants for Increased Autonomy